 Although there are several different types of skin cancer, most don't become life-threatening because they aren't likely to spread to other parts of the body.
 Unfortunately, melanoma is different.
 If it's not caught early, melanoma can spread from the skin to other organs — often with deadly results.

-If there's any good news about melanoma, it's this: You have the power to substantially lower your risk of getting it.
+If there's any good news about melanoma, it's this: You have the power to greatly lower your risk of getting it.
 All it will cost you is a little extra time spent protecting yourself from the sun and paying attention to the moles on your skin.

 What Is Melanoma?